Jessica Simpson Shows Off 1-Year-Old Daughter Birdie’s Insane Shoe Collection

 In a new photo shared to Instagram, the singer and fashion designer’s adorable toddler sat surrounded by dozens of pairs of sneakers, boots, sandals, shiny Mary Janes, and more in a variety of patterns and sizes.
 Baby Birdie held up a leopard-print low-heeled sandal as she looked at the camera in the too-cute pic shared with her mom’s millions of social media followers.

-In the caption to the post, Jessica reflected on Birdie’s passion for shoes and recalled that when she was pregnant with her daughter, her own feet were so swollen that she had trouble wearing anything.
-She also made it clear that the excessive amount of shoes were not all purchased just for Birdie.
-Jessica noted that her third child got a lot of hand me downs.
+In the caption to the post, Jessica reflected on Birdie’s passion for shoes, and recalled that when she was pregnant with her daughter, her own feet were so swollen that she had trouble wearing anything.
+She also made it clear that the excessive number of shoes were not all purchased just for Birdie.
+Jessica noted that her third child got a lot of hand-me-downs.
 The stylish star has an older daughter, Maxwell, 8, as well as a son, Ace, 7, with her husband, retired NFL player Eric Johnson.

-While many followers thought the photo was adorable, some took issue with the number of shoes in Birdie’s collection as they reacted in the comments ection.
+While many followers thought the photo was adorable, some took issue with the number of shoes in Birdie’s collection as they reacted in the comments section.

 “All them for 1 child… yet [the] majority of people are struggling to afford 1 or 2 pairs for their kids…. bit insensitive!!!” one commenter wrote.